TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Testing-With-Predetermined-Input).md

 Now we can use this Test Purpose to test SUT with our predetermined inputs.

-1. Start the SUT: run the [Java program](Java_program) in a command window.
+1. Start the SUT: run the [Java program][8] in a command window.

 `$> java LuckyPeople`

-2. Start TorXakis: run the [TorXakis](TorXakis) with the LuckyPeople model and PurposeExamples test purpose in another command window.
+2. Start TorXakis: run the [TorXakis][7] with the LuckyPeople model and PurposeExamples test purpose in another command window.

 `$> torxakis LuckyPeople.txs PurposeExamples.txs`